awsdocs/aws-doc-sdk-examples/ruby/example_code/iam/README.md

 ## Running the examples

-The scenarios and usage demos can each be run from the command prompt.
+Each scenario and usage demo can be run from the command prompt.
 Some scenarios run through a script without requiring input.
 Others interactively ask for more information as they run.

-Start a scenario by running it at a command prompt.
+To start a scenario, run it at a command prompt.

 ```
 ruby scenario_create_user_assume_role.rb